Mesiwotso-Gloria/dynamic-website-ec2/README.md

 # Dynamic website in Amazon EC2

+Hosting a dynamic website on Amazon EC2 offers flexibility, scalability, and control, making it an excellent choice for developers and businesses looking to deploy web applications om AWS

 ## Prerequisites:
 1. An AWS account.
 2. Basic knowledge of the Linux command line (if using a Linux-based instance).